jeremymcrae/bgen/README.md

     minor_allele_dosage: 1D numpy array of minor allele dosages for each sample
     alt_dosage: 1D numpy array of alt allele dosages for each sample
-    probabilities:  2D numpy array of genotype probabilities, one sample per row
+    probabilities:  2D numpy array of genotype probabilities, one sample per row These are most likely for biallelic diploid variants.
+In that scenario unphased probabilities have three columns, for homozygous first allele (AA), heterozygous (Aa), homozygous second allele (aa).
+      In contrast, phased probabilities (for a biallelic diploid variant) would have four columns, first two for haplotype 1 (hap1-allele1, hap1-allele2), last two for haplotype 2 (hap2-allele1, hap2-allele2).

   BgenVars can be pickled e.g. pickle.dumps(var)